 In the winter, you should choose a well-trafficked and easier trail than normal.
 Choose a trail that’s well marked with blazes, too.

 If the ground is covered with snow, choosing a well-marked trail is essential to ensure you don’t get lost.

-Choose a trail with less elevation than you’d normally choose.
-Your body will use more energy trying to keep you warm in the cold.
+Avoid higher elevations and opt for a trail with less elevation gain than you’d normally choose.
+Your body will use more energy to keep you warm in the cold.

 Finally, consider the roads on the way to the trailhead.
 Paved roads all the way to the trailhead is a smart choice.